Emily Beatty

 Emily Beatty (born 18 August 1993) is an Ireland women's field hockey international.
 She was a member of the Ireland team that played in the 2018 Women's Hockey World Cup final.
 Beatty has also won Irish Senior Cup and Women's Irish Hockey League titles with UCD.

 Early years and education

 Beatty was educated at Alexandra College and University College Dublin.
+Between 2012 and 2016 she attended University College Dublin and gained a degree in Psychology.
 Her fellow students at Alexandra College included Deirdre Duke.
 Beatty and Duke played together as teammates in both the Alexandra College field hockey and women's association football teams.
 Beatty completed her Leaving Cert in 2012.
-Between 2012 and 2016 she attended University College Dublin and gained a degree in Psychology.
 Beatty is currently studying at the Royal College of Surgeons in Ireland.

 Association football

 Beatty played women's association football for Alexandra College, winning Leinster titles.
 She also played for Templeogue United, St Josephs AFC, Peamount United and UCD.
 She was also a member of Leinster Under-15 and Republic of Ireland Under-17 development squads.